Maryam Momen

 Maryam Momen (Persian: مریم مؤمن; born 28 August 1998) is an Iranian actress.
 She is best known for her role as Fakhrolzaman Shalchi in Lady of the Mansion (2018–2019) for which she earned a Hafez Award nomination.

 Early life

 Maryam Momen was born on 28 August 1998 in Meshginshahr, Ardabil, Iran.

+Personal life

+On December 3, 2025, Momen officially announced her marriage to actor Soheil Ghasedi via a post on her official Instagram account.